vegaprotocol/documentation/docs/node-operators/how-to/maintain-multisig-contract.md

 ```

 :::note
-This command *does not allow* the generation of arbitrary add and remove signatures.
+This command *does not allow* the generation of arbitrary add and remove signatures requests.
 The Vega network is aware of which nodes need to be added or removed and the transaction will fail if submitted when it's not required.
 :::

 ### Submit the signatures to the contract